-I find it very interesting when the Jewish disciples had their big “hoopla” in Acts 15: 12-21 about whether or not the new Gentile converts should have to get circumcised in order to follow Christ, the conclusion was only that the only “rules” they should have to live by were that “they abstain from pollutions of idols, and from fornication, and from things strangled, and from blood.”
+I find it very interesting when the Jewish disciples had a big debate in Acts 15: 12-21 about whether or not the new Gentile converts should have to get circumcised in order to follow Christ, the conclusion was only that the only “rules” they should have to live by were that “they abstain from the pollution of idols, and from fornication, and from things strangled, and from blood.”

 Not one word was mentioned about keeping the Sabbath.

 God rested when His work was done, and Jesus rested when His work was done.
 But the ancient Jews never enjoyed that rest in the way that it’s available to us today, even thought they kept the literal Sabbath.
 Hebrews 4:9-10 tells us: “There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from his own work, just as God did from his.”
 It is clear in reading of Hebrews that the Sabbath rest for followers of Christ is not a day of the week, nor a sun-up to sun-down ritual.
 It is a spiritual rest that is only available to the followers o Christ.